 - incarceration in Clark County Detention Center or Nevada State Prison

-- a suspended jail sentence in Nevada, where the defendant does not have to do jail unless he/she violates other terms the judge imposes
+- a suspended jail sentence, where the defendant does not have to do jail unless he/she violates other terms the judge imposes

 - rehabilitation programs and/or counseling

-- educational classes like DUI School in Nevada or a Victim Impact Panel
+- educational classes like DUI School or a Victim Impact Panel

 - victim restitution payments